osmose-model/osmose-conda/README.md

 # Osmose Conda environments

 In order to easily install all the tools to compile and run Osmose, install Anaconda (https://www.anaconda.com/products/individual).

+**Note: using conda environments, the use of RStudio is not guaranteed.
+It can be used to install Osmose-compatible environments on HPC servers.**

 ## Anaconda install